 WHO: Erinmcdowell is a writer, editor, and food stylist -- and occasional Food52 test kitchen assistant!

 WHAT: Fluffy, delicate, lightly-sweet biscuits -- and homemade molasses-y butter to slather all over them.

 HOW: Make butter (you can do it!) by whipping cream and molasses, and skimming off the liquid.
 Mix together your biscuits, drop them on a baking sheet, and butter them as soon as they're out of the oven.
 Feel very happy.

-- In a large bowl, whisk together the flour, sugar, baking powder, baking sod, and salt to combine.
+- In a large bowl, whisk together the flour, sugar, baking powder, baking soda, and salt to combine.
 Cut in the butter and mix until it ranges in size from peas to walnut halves in the dough.
-This can be done by pulsing in the food processor but I prefer to do it by hand.
+(This can be done by pulsing in the food processor, which makes quick work of it!)

-- Whisk the why/buttermilk, egg, and vanilla to combine.
+- Whisk the whey/buttermilk, egg, and vanilla to combine.
 Add the mixture to the dough and mix just until it comes together - it should be pretty shaggy but evenly combined.

 - Drop the dough onto a parchment lined baking sheet and sprinkle with turbinado sugar.
 Bake in a 375 degree oven until golden at the top and around the edges, 12-15 minutes.

 - Whip the cream in an electric mixer on medium high speed.
-You can follow Ashley Rodriguez' instructions for cultured butter.
 Whip until the buttermilk separates, then pour it off.
 Add 1/2 cup of water and mix for another minute or so, then pour off the liquid.
 Repeat 2-3 times or until the liquid is mostly clear when it is poured off.

 - Season the butter with salt, and whip in the molasses.
 Mix until well combined.
 Slather on warm drop biscuits.